mehaase/darkwing/README.md

 darkwing/docker/dev $ docker-compose up
 ```

-This command starts the nginx container inside docker.
-Next, you should run the two
+This command starts the nginx and mongo containers inside docker.
+Next, you should run
-other components directly on your host.
-In a new terminal, start the websocket server.
+the two other components directly on your host.
+In a new terminal, start the websocket
+server.

 ```
 darkwing $ poetry run python -m darkwing --reload